tristangodfrey/config/README.md

 YAML-based configuration library for NodeJS/TypeScript.
 Uses JSON schema to validate configurations and provide additional metadata.

+## WARNING!

+Library is still under active development, API may not be stable.

 ## Table of Contents

 [Getting Started](#getting-started)